 The Early Years Foundation Stage (EYFS) applies to children from birth to five years.
-At Bratton Fleming Primary School this includes Reception.
+At Bratton Fleming Community Primary School, this includes the reception class.

 The EYFS is based on four overarching principles:

 - Every child is a unique child, who is constantly learning and can be resilient, capable, confident and self-assured - Children learn to be strong and independent through positive relationships - Children learn and develop well in enabling environments, in which their experiences respond to their individual needs and there is a strong partnership between practitioners and parents and/or carers - Children develop and learn in different ways and at different rates